-- 1. Can you think of any other economic situations where people seem to make irrational decisions?
-For the most part, do you think people are rational or irrational? - 2.
-Discuss how one or more conclusions reached by behavioral economists help you understand an experience you have had making an economic decision.
+- 1 Can you think of any other economic situations where people seem to make irrational decisions?
+For the most part, do you think people are rational or irrational? - 2 Discuss how one or more conclusions reached by behavioral economists help you to understand an experience that you have had making an economic decision.

-4. ECONOMIC BEHAVIOR IN CONTEXTUAL ECONOMICS
+3. ECONOMIC BEHAVIOR IN CONTEXTUAL ECONOMICS

 Recent research has generally refuted the neoclassical view of self-interested people making logical economic decisions that maximize their utility (or profits in the case of businesses).
-At the least, this model applies only to some decision-making, with other, often significant, decisions being made based on other factors that can appear irrational.
-We now try to use the lessons from the previous section to develop a more modern and accurate, though perhaps less precise, model of economic behavior (recall our discussion of accuracy vs. precision in Chapter 3).
+At the least, the neoclassical model applies only to some decision making, with other, often significant, decisions being made based on other factors that can appear irrational or support the common good.
+We now try to use the lessons from the previous section to develop a more modern and accurate, though perhaps less precise, model of economic behavior.
+(Recall our discussion of accuracy vs. precision in Chapter 3.)
 We will base this model on some concepts that have been suggested as alternatives to maximizing behavior.